Switzerland, the land that time begot

 Describing itself as the "supermarket" for components, Swatch has said it wants to force competitors to invest in their own production and choke off supplies to Asia, where they might be used to make fake Swiss products.

-Some of Swatch's customers have taken legal action, saying the measures were jeopardizing their growth and threatening jobs.
-But WOSTEP's Pieters disagrees, arguing the decision will encourage brands to deepen their own watchmaking know-how.
+Some of Swatch's customers have taken legal action, saying the measures were jeopardising their growth and threatening jobs.
+But WOSTEP's Pieters disagrees, arguing the decision will encourage brands to deepen their own watch making know-how.

 "Do you think it would be normal for Ferrari to supply engines to Lamborghini?" he asked.